arushimunjal/cse15l-lab-reports/cse15l-lab-report-3.md

 Output:
 ![Image](ex4.2.png)

-> This command searches for all files and directories in the technical directory and its subdirectories that are owned by user tanisha using the `-user tanisha` option, and then deletes them using the `-delete` option.
-This command can be useful to remove all files and directories owned by a specific user.
-To only delete empty files, type `find /technical -type d -user tanisha -empty -delete ` instead.
+> This command searches for all files in the technical directory that have a `.txt` extension. and then deletes them using the `-delete` option.
+This command can be useful to remove all files and directories that are a certain type.
+The output shows that if we use the command `find ./technical -type f -name "*.txt" ` from example 1, there are several, if not all, files that correlate to this search.
+After using this command to delete those files, we can use the command from example 1 once again, which shows that those files do not exist anymore.